10 Days: [ST-Walk5] Tarkine Getaway

 (Day 1) - International Flight, Los Angeles to Melbourne

-Please confirm with the airlines at Check-in that they have all your Frequent Flyer information on record.
+Please confirm with the airline at check-in that they have all your Frequent Flyer information on record (if applicable).

 (Day 2) - Shuttle Transfer, Melbourne Airport to Accommodation